Apple To Launch Three New iPhones This Year: Bloomberg

 Yes, Donald; we're all very impressed that your hands are so big you can easily "palm" a golf ball...

-Happy Lucky Gold 8 Phone (Score:2)
+Happy Lucky Gold 8 Phone (Score:3)

 This will be huge for Apple because of the Chinese market (and their love of the number 8) and the 10th anniversary thing in the USA.
 Even if it is an iPhone 7 in a shinier case with 50% whacked onto the price, they will sell millions of the things.